somu15/Vector_Hazard_and_Deaggregation/README.md

 matrix between the NIMs is also required.
 Refer to the Example_Inputs.mat file for example inputs.

-Dhulipala, S.L.N., Rodriguez-Marek,A., and Flint, M.M.
-"Computation of
-vector hazard using salient features of seismic hazard deaggregation".
+Dhulipala, S.L.N., Rodriguez-Marek, A., and Flint, M.M.
+"Computation of vector hazard using salient features of seismic hazard deaggregation".
 Earthquake Spectra (submitted).